makersacademy/takeaway-challenge/README.md

 - Updated #place to pass 24h time to #send, test green.

 - Refactored #place to use private helper method #calculate_delivery_time, and a constant ONE_HOUR to remove the 60 * 60 magic number for calculating the delivery time, and also #time_as_24 to provide a 24h format.
 Tests still green.

+Manual testing reveals it is possible to place an order with an empty basket.
+This is an edge case and should return an error.

+- Wrote test to expect an error to be raised if attempting to place an order with nothing in the basket.
+Test red.

+- Added guard clause to #place to raise error if basket size is 0.
+Test green.

+- Refactored to move guard clause to #check_basket

+### Reflections

+I feel I have implemented a good solution, with good test coverage, and fully isolated tests.

+I feel I have done a good job of using OO principles of Encapsulation, SRP and Dependency Injection.

+I did try my best to follow TDD practices but at times I got sidetracked with unrelated features, but eventually got back on track.

+I feel a little bit silly for not understanding the requirements quite correctly, however I think I have achieved the learning objectives of practicing TDD, OOP, and gem usage well in any case.

+I may come back to implement a "technically correct" solution in the future.

 <!-- Links -->